 ABS Hydraulic Modulator

 Many ABS systems run self-diagnostic tests when the ignition is in the ON/Run position.
 During this system check, the ABS valve modulator can make an audible clicking sound.
 This sound is normal.
-Older model vehicles will sometimes make this same clicking noise after the car starts moving.
+Older model vehicles will sometimes make the same clicking noise after the car starts moving.

 For Instance, if a driver is in a panic braking situation and the right front tire begins to lose traction and skid.
 The EBCM or anti-lock brake control module would sense the difference in the rotational speed of this wheel compared to the others.
 It would then release/hold pressure to this brake circuit until it achieves optimum traction.
 This pumping action is faster than any non-bionic human could hope to achieve.

 The hydraulic control modulator contains the valves, solenoids, and pistons that control the holding and release of the hydraulic brake circuit if a wheel were to begin to skid.
 During normal braking, the inlet valve remains open, the outlet valve remains closed, and flow to the brake calipers is unaffected.